-Although ‘employee/employees’ are mentioned throughout, the Code of Conduct applies to all employees, temps., vendors, and contractors.
+The term “employee/employees” mentioned throughout this Code of Conduct applies to all Calico employees, temps, vendors, visiting scholars, and contractors.

 Employees of Calico should do the right thing — a commitment to integrity, treating each other with respect, acting honestly and ethically, and complying with the letter and intent of the law are critical to our continued success.